SergeyR1/gpu_and_inference_hw/hw2/README.md

 Because launches are asynchronous, a healthy trace has the CPU and GPU rows both densely filled and overlapping.
 When the CPU thread has long spans with **no `cudaLaunchKernel` at the bottom**, the CPU is doing real computation itself instead of delegating to the GPU — and the GPU stream goes quiet.

-When investigating a slow trace, compare total GPU kernel time against the profile's wall-clock span: if kernel time ≪ wall the GPU is idle most of the time and you're dispatch bound (the gaps are either the CPU waiting on the GPU or the GPU waiting on the CPU to queue the next kernel), and if kernel time ≈ wall the GPU is saturated and you're compute bound (find which kernels dominate and ask whether that work is necessary and whether it's running on the fastest hardware path available).

 **Trust the trace for structure, not for wall-clock.** `torch.profiler` pays a few microseconds of bookkeeping per aten op, which is negligible when ops are large but can dominate the CPU timeline when there are hundreds of tiny ops per step.
 Use the trace to find *what* to fix (kernel names and shapes, launch patterns, per-step sync points, redundant work); use the unprofiled `time_generation` numbers to confirm *how much* the fix actually helps.